moosetechnology/moosetechnology.github.io/_drafts/2024-04-01-transformation-first.md

   load
 ```

-Secondly, we will use [MoTion](https://github.com/alesshosry/MoTion), an object pattern matcher that will allow us to easily explore the FAST of our methods and find the specific nodes we are looking for.
+Second, we will use [MoTion](https://github.com/alesshosry/MoTion), an object pattern matcher that will allow us to easily explore the FAST of our methods and find the specific nodes we are looking for.
 To load the project, execute this command in a Playground :
 ```smalltalk
 Metacello new